-In the table, you can find the ideal heating type for various kinds of bread and bread roll.
-The temperature and baking time are dependent on the quantity and composition of the dough.
-Different settings ranges are indicated for this reason.
-Try using the lower values at first.
-A lower temperature results in more even browning.
-If necessary, use a higher setting the next time.
+The table lists the optimal heating type for various kinds of bread and bread roll.
+The temperature and baking time depend on the amount and consistency of the dough/mixture.
+For this reason, the table specifies setting ranges.
+Try using the lower values to start with.
+A lower temperature will result in more even browning.You can use a higher setting next time if necessary.

-Note: Baking times can not be reduced by using higher temperatures.
+Note: Baking times cannot be reduced by using higher temperatures.
 The bread or bread rolls would only be cooked on the outside, but would not be fully baked in the middle.

-The setting values apply to dishes placed into a cold cooking compartment.
-By doing so, you can make energy savings of up to 20 per cent.
+The setting values apply to food that is placed into a cold cooking compartment; by doing this, you can make energy savings of up to 20 per cent.
 If you preheat the oven, you can reduce the indicated baking times by several minutes.

-Preheating is necessary for selected dishes, and this is indicated in the table.
-Some food turns out better if it is baked in several stages.
-These dishes are indicated in the table.
+Preheating is necessary for selected food, and this is indicated in the table.
+Do not place your food or accessories into the cooking compartment until it has finished preheating.
+Some food turns out best if it is baked in several stages.
+These foods are indicated in the table.